If you are looking to create online courses, tutorials, or how

 With the large number of options available, it overwhelming and difficult to know where even to begin.
 If you are struggling to find a tool that will meet your needs but doesn’t require you to go to film school to learn how to use it then I recommend Camtasia as the first option to consider.

-Camtasia works for both Mac and PC users and – as I’ll discuss more below – it has important e-learning features that you don’t find on most other screenrecording and video editing software.
-As it happens, I’m in the midst of using Camtasia 2021 for a new online course as I write this review, so I’m knee deep in using all of its latest capabilities.
+Camtasia works for both Mac and PC users and – as I’ll discuss more below – it has important e-learning features that you don’t find on most other screen recording and video editing software.
+As it happens, I’m in the midst of using Camtasia 2022 for a new online course as I write this review, so I’m knee deep into using all of its latest capabilities.

 What is Camtasia?

-First things first: Camtasia is software you install on your computer (as opposed to using it online) and it is essentially two products in one:
+Camtasia is software you install on your computer (as opposed to using it online) and it is essentially two products in one; screen recording software and video editing software.

 Screen Recording Software